 A Comprehensive Plan for Berwyn

-On Tuesday, October 23, 2012 the Berwyn City Council officially adopted the City of Berwyn Comprehensive Plan, which is the product of a community planning process that began in June 2011.
+On Tuesday, October 23, 2012, the City of Berwyn adopted its Comprehensive Plan, which is the product of a community planning process that began in June 2011.

 Berwyn is a well-established and mature community located just 10 miles west of downtown Chicago.
 Berwyn is known for its affordable solid brick bungalow homes, multiple transportation options, and mix of shops and restaurants.
 The City is also home to excellent recreational, educational, and cultural institutions, making it an ideal place to live, work, and raise a family.
 However, similar to other communities in the region, Berwyn faces a number of economic and physical challenges in the near future.
 A combination of demographic shifts and growth in the aging population will require thoughtful and strategic planning.

 A comprehensive plan is a framework document that allows elected and appointed officials to make informed investment decisions for the community.
 The City of Berwyn adopted a Comprehensive Plan and Economic Development Strategy in 1993, but it does not reflect the current realities, challenges, and opportunities faced by the City.
 Supplementary studies and plans have been completed in more recent years, including the 2008 Berwyn Transit-Oriented Development Study, published by the City of Berwyn, the Berwyn Development Corporation, local transit agencies, and other partners.